albertattard/what-is-defensive-copying/README.md

-Rubik''s cube ([Wiki](http://en.wikipedia.org/wiki/Rubik's_Cube)) is quite tough to solve especially for someone inexperienced like myself.
+Rubik's cube ([Wiki](http://en.wikipedia.org/wiki/Rubik's_Cube)) is quite tough to solve especially for someone inexperienced like myself.
 Let say for example, you spend a couple of hours solving a given Rubik''s cube and once solved, you give it to one of your friends to see.
 Nothing prevents your friend, to whom you trusted your solved Rubik's cube, from reshuffle it and thus losing all your efforts.
 Something similar can happen within an application program where objects are shared with other objects (referred as recipients) and the former are unintentionally (or intentionally) modified by the latter, causing unexpected behaviour.

 Defensive copying is a technique which mitigates the negative effects caused by unintentional (or intentional) modifications of shared objects.
 As the title indicates, instead of sharing the original object, we share a copy of it and thus any modification made to the copy will not affect the original object.